← Back to Home

 Milford Asset Management

-Premium actively-managed PIE funds focusing on quality dividend-paying companies across NZ and Australia.
+Actively-managed PIE funds investing in dividend-paying companies across NZ and Australia.

 Typical Fees: 1.20-1.60% p.a. | Min Investment: $5,000-10,000